The best ways to relieve stress naturally

 Well, girl, he is a real person, not a craft, you cannot just change him or anyone unless they chose to change themselves.
 Let go of unrealistic expectations.

-And that include many other people in your life or even some of the things you expect of yourself.
+And that includes many other people in your life or even some of the things you expect of yourself.

 There are only 24 hours in a day.
 So pare down that to-do list.
 Keep it reasonable.